ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: ViscoReg

-Computing the Frechet derivative of the loss functional, the gradient flow PDE for the Eikonal loss closely resembles the heat equation with:
+Computing the Frech\'et derivative of the loss functional $\mathcal{L}_{eik}(u)$ (\eqref{eqn:loss2}), we see that the gradient flow closely resembles the heat equation with:

 Observe that $g$ can be positive or negative making the above equation a Forward-Backward heat equation.
-The backward nature tends to destabilize the PDE and is similar to the Perona-Malik equation proposed as a model to remove noise from digital images without blurring edges \cite{perona1990scale}.

-The gradient flow of the Eikonal loss has been studied by Yang et al. (2023) \cite{yang2023steik}, who simplified the analysis by assuming $g(\|\nabla u\|) $ locally a constant.
-They demonstrate that adding a Laplacian energy term as in \cite{ben2022digs}, or adding a normal supervision term can add stability to the training process.
-However, since the Laplacian of the SDF corresponds to the mean curvature of the underlying surface, it should not be minimized in areas of fine detail.
-In other cases, the normals are noisy or not always available.
-They additionally propose an alternative directional divergence regularizing term, but we demonstrate that our method improves upon StEik's results while maintaining stability.
+The backward nature, however, destabilizes the PDE.
+The gradient flow of the Eikonal loss has been studied by \citet{yang2023steik}, who propose a stabilizing directional divergence regularizer, but as shown in Sec. \ref{sec:results}, there is room for improvement.
+They show that adding a Laplacian energy term (as in \cite{ben2022digs}) can also stabilize training.
+However, since the SDF Laplacian is the mean curvature on the surface, it should not be minimized in areas of fine detail.